Thursday, June 23, 2011

-If you have a chain store near you (Barnes and Noble or Books of Wonder), PLEASE go there and pick up the book.
+If you have a chain store near you (Barnes and Noble or Chapters or Books-A-Million), PLEASE go there and pick up the book.
 I love the chain stores too - they have been very good to me and my books!
 Sometimes it's more convenient for me to go to a chain store, and so I do buy from them as well.
 Spreading the love around is a great thing to do if you are lucky, like I am, and have lots of book stores near you.
 And again, if they don't have the book in stock you're looking for, please ask someone to order it for you, for all of the reasons above.

 Another thing you may not know - sales in book stores are tracked very closely by an author's publisher.
 They want to know how many copies were sold the first week it was out.
 The first month it was out.
 The first three months.
 And six.
 And twelve.
 You get the picture.

 These numbers come into play the next time we've written a book and want to try and sell it to our publisher.
 Sometimes, these numbers MAKE OR BREAK an author's career.

 They also come into play when the New York Times is determining which books "hit the list."
 Now, it's a bit of a mystery how any of that works and what's necessary sales-wise any given week for a book to make the list.
 But I can tell you that sales from book stores the first week a book is out in the world are VERY IMPORTANT for this reason.
 If you love an author with all of your heart, the very best thing you can do is go out and buy the new book from a book store the week it is released.
 That right there is awesomesauce for an author.
 And if I could, I'd send every one of you cupcakes for doing that when one of my books is released.